This page contains information you may need when producing a programme for ITV.

 Post production scripts

 E and O insurance

-These details should be sent to email@example.com or by post to Compliance Operations, the London Studios, Upper Group, London SE1 9LT to arrive no later than the delivery date of the programme.
+These details should be sent to email@example.com or by post to Compliance Operations, The London Studios, Upper Ground, London SE1 9LT to arrive no later than the delivery date of the programme.
 Failure to provide these details may lead to delays in payment from ITV Network.
-The appropriate entities to be covered as additional insured parties are ITV Plc and its subsidiaries".
+The appropriate entities to be covered as additional insured parties are ITV Plc and its subsidiaries.

 ITV's insurance requirements are set out in the Terms of Trade and any enquiries should be made to your ITV Network Commercial Affairs contact, and any request for variation of these requirements must be made well in advance of delivery in writing to them.

 FREQUENTLY ASKED QUESTIONS

 What if I need to make changes to a completed programme delivered as a file?

 If any changes are made to the content, the programme will need to be re-versioned, requiring a new clock with a new production number.
 All changes and re-versioning must be discussed with Media Logistics, who may ask you to contact ITV’s Business Affairs division.
 There may be additional costs associated with programme recalls so please ensure early communication with Media Logistics in each case.

 How do I 'recall' a programme?